Rika-Li/Recipes-and-Ratings/README.md

 - **Response Variable**:
 Rating of the recipe
-Because we want to improve our recipes to make it more popular!🍾
+Because we want to improve our recipes to make them more popular!🍾

 - **Metric**:
 RMSE
-RMSE are standard for measuring the performance of regression models as they provide an average measure of error across predictions.
+RMSE is standard for measuring the performance of regression models as it provides an average measure of error across predictions.

 ## Baseline Model

 ## Final Model

 ## Fairness Analysis
 - **Group X**: Recipes with preparation time below or equal to 60 minutes.
 - **Group Y**: Recipes with preparation time above 60 minutes.